LauraO90/ScotSwot/README.md

 ### Colour Scheme ###

 The colour scheme for Scotswot was selected to ensure readability and accessibility.
 Dark navy is the primary colour to reflect the blue tones associated with Scotland.
-CSS variables were used to avoid repetition and enhance maintainability (primary navy colour = —scotswot-blue).
+CSS variables were used to avoid repetition and enhance maintainability (the primary navy colour being —scotswot-blue).
 I considered the use of a lighter blue to be more recognisable with the Scottish flag but felt this could be overpowering and distracting.
-The navy background is complemented with white text, but interactive  elements e.g. the dialog instructions and the quiz itself have a white background and the navy (—scotswot-blue) text to provide an effective contrast against the main background.
+The navy background is complemented with white text, but interactive  elements e.g. the dialog instructions and the quiz itself have a white background and navy (—scotswot-blue) text to provide an effective contrast against the main background.

 Colours used:
 - **#0a1547** - for main background and some text elements in dialog and quiz container